sbfnk/rbi/cran-comments.md

 * checked with devtools::check_win_devel()

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs, or NOTEs.

-There was a NOTE that this is a new submission as a previous version was removed from CRAN.
-All problems with that version should be fixed now.

 ## Downstream dependencies
 0 packages with problems.